-Using galaxy clustering alone cannot distinguish the upper and down scatter, e.g., Fig.11 in \citealt{Erben2009} and Fig.2 in \citealt{Benjamin2010}.
-However, the upper and down scatter would leave a distinct galaxy-galaxy lensing signal.
-Therefore, including galaxy-galaxy lensing information would greatly break this degeneracy \citep{Zhang2010}.
+Using galaxy clustering alone cannot distinguish the upper and down scatter, e.g. fig.11 in \citealt{Erben2009} and fig.2 in \citealt{Benjamin2010}.
+However, the upper and down scatter would leave a distinct galaxy--galaxy lensing signal.
+Therefore, including galaxy--galaxy lensing information would greatly break this degeneracy \citep{Zhang2010}.
 We reserve this investigation for future work.
 Another direction that could advance the self-calibration method is to optimize the algorithm.
 As we mentioned in section~\ref{sec:method}, current algorithm is to minimize the objective $\cal{J}$, square difference between data and model (cf. Eq.\ref{eq:minJ}).
-It probably makes the algorithm to more likely return a solution that are preferred by larger numerical values of input measurements, e.g., angular correlations, power spectrum or galaxy-galaxy lensing.
-A optimal way should take into account measurement uncertainty when iterating for the best solution.
+It probably makes the algorithm to more likely return a solution that is preferred by larger numerical values of input measurements, e.g., angular correlations, power spectrum or galaxy--galaxy lensing.
+An optimal way should take into account measurement uncertainty when iterating for the best solution.